SumoLogic/sumologic-documentation/docs/observability/aws/faq.md

 * Start with an existing AWS account and region combination (preferably a non-production dev/test account), delete the AWS Observability Terraform stack associated with it, then on-board that account-region combination using CloudFormation template.

-* Once you confirm that the solution has been deployed successfully, you can then repeat the process for additional AWS accounts and region.
+* Once you confirm that the solution has been deployed successfully, you can then repeat the process for additional AWS accounts and regions.

 ### Can I deploy with Terraform?